 King of Trees; A tall deep-rooted tree, the Vikings considered Ash the king of trees with "its roots in hell and its branches reaching the heavens"

-European Larch is a hard strong timber with an attractive warm reddish brown or terracotta colour with gold streaks, which fades to silver after prolonged exposure to sunlight.
+Naturally durable Scottish Larch is a hard strong timber with an attractive warm reddish brown or terracotta colour with gold streaks, which fades to silver after prolonged exposure to sunlight.

 Overlooked beauty; Traditionally valued for its strength and durability the beauty of this wood has often been overlooked.
 Larch works and finishes well however some care is required to accommodate the frequently changing grain and resin pockets.
 Once varnished or oiled the finished effect is well worth the effort.